Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

-Why do I need to add alternate text to my images?
+Why do I have to include alt text in my emails?

 How do I add alternate text for images to emails?